Necitero/dotfiles/README.md

 ### 🔗 Symlink Files

-To actually symlink the files so your system can use them, simply do:
+To actually symlink the files so your system can use them, simply run:

 ```bash
 bash init.sh # --dry-run optional